henrysky/astroNN/docs/source/neuralnets/BCNN.rst

    \text{Total Variance} = \text{Variance from Dropout Variational Inference} + \text{Mean of Predictive Variance Output} + \text{Inverse Model Precision}

+Or if you have known input data uncertainty, you should add the propagated uncertainty to the final variance too.

+The final prediction will be

 .. math::

    \text{Prediction with Error} = \text{Prediction} \pm \sqrt{\text{Total Variance}}